howonlee/mertonon/essays/gantt.md

 Here's a worked example.
 I'm working on role-based access control for Mertonon itself, so stakeholders can have limited read access to Mertonon instances, people can be assigned to responsibility centers and not have control over other centers, and so on.

+The things and/or people that/who you're investing in are called cost nodes in Mertonon.
+It's OK if they're vague or highly specific.
+With regards to replacing a Gantt chart, those are the categories of tasks being invested in.
+Here are the things for one specific layer, for example:

 #### picture

-The cost nodes in this situation correspond to the domains that you're investing time in.
-If you need a task orientated point of view you put the tasks in the domains.
-If you don't, you just say that you worked upon cost nodes without explicit tasking and assign entries saying that.
-Relative effort - you can think of it as hours or percentages, Mertonon will normalize for you.
-A cost node is a long-living entity, and can also correspond to people, which is why we call them cost nodes instead of cost objects.
+If you want to keep that task-oriented point of view, you create entries corresponding to the tasks and apply the entries to the cost nodes.
+If you don't, you just say that you worked upon cost nodes without explicit tasking.
+It's all the same to Mertonon, because Mertonon processes with regards to relative effort.

-#### picture

-Cost nodes are grouped together into things that look like functional responsibility centers, which are related to each other by sets of so-called weights.
+Cost nodes are grouped together into layers that look like functional responsibility centers, which are related to each other by sets of so-called weights.
 These are the dependencies folks determine in the tasks, so this is the weighted alternative to the Gantt DAG ordering.
 Importantly, they're also fully intended to be political indications of resource allocation.
+Here are the layers, because this is the internal political considerations for an organization of one:

 #### picture